chr1st0scli/RainLisp/RainLisp/Docs/quick-start/pairs.md

 -> *(("Counter" .
 1) .
 2)*

 We just specified a pair whose first value is another pair and the second one is the number `2`.

-This pair is represented in memory as follows.
+It is represented in memory as follows.

 ![complex-pair](img/complex-pair.png)

 Once, you start mixing pairs in more complex ways, you might observe a string representation that you may find confusing.
-You don't need to worry about it at all, it's just a string representation of the value.
-Though, if you want to understand it, you will have to wait a little bit until we talk about lists.
+You don't need to worry about it at all, it's just a string representation of the value after all.
+Though, if you are curious, you will have to wait a little bit, until we talk about lists and how they are represented.

 ```scheme
 (cons (cons 1 2) (cons 3 4))